Matt and Kim: In popular culture

-In 2013, "It's Alright" from the album Lightning was used in the teaser of CS50 Fair 2013 which is a course offered by Harvard on-campus and online as well as for free on edX and is attended by millions from all over the world.
+In 2013, "It's Alright" was used in the teaser of CS50 Fair 2013 which is a course offered by Harvard on-campus and online as well as for free on edX and is attended by millions from all over the world.
 In 2014, "It's Alright" was used in several Buick car commercials.
-During the holiday season a "sleigh bell" remix is used.
+During the holiday season, a "sleigh bell" remix is used.

 In January 2015, their single "Get It" appeared in the series promo for the FXX show Man Seeking Woman.

 In February 2015, their song "Don't Slow Down" was used in a commercial for Acura, and in October 2015 a series of advertisements for Royal Caribbean Cruise Lines featured the song "Get It".
 Since 2016, "Let's Run Away" has been used to advertise the Google Pixel smartphone.

 In May 2017, their song "Can You Blame Me" was featured in the film Diary of a Wimpy Kid: The Long Haul.

 In February 2018, their song "Can You Blame Me" was used on Facebook as background music to generated birthday videos summarizing related activity.

 In 2021, their song "Come Together Now", itself originally from The LEGO Movie 2, was featured in the film Peter Rabbit 2: The Runaway.

+In 2026, vocals from their 2021 cover of the Flaming Lips song "Do You Realize??" were featured in trailers for the film Clayface.